-The Great Smoky Mountains are filled with easy hikes for families, but Laurel falls trail is up there with the best of the best national park hikes for families.
+The Great Smoky Mountains are filled with easy hikes for kids, but Laurel falls trail is up there with the best of the best national park hikes for families.
 As such, don’t expect to be alone on the trail.

 The 2.6 mile round trip trail is paved and I have gone with a stroller, though it can get bumpy in areas.
 The incline is mild with only a little over 300 foot gain in elevation.

 What makes it so popular, however, are the beautiful mountain laurels along the way and the cascading reward at the end.
 I may be bias, but I certainly believe this to be one of the most beautiful hikes on this list.